 Athi readied himself.

 “At least 3 cycles for Athi, and 2 for Harz and Iset.”
-The doctor was taking a look at some x-rays.
+The doctor was examining some x-rays.
 “How did you break your tail Athi?”

 “Sorry I bit him.
 I let myself go, as if I were in a hunt.”
 Iset was laying on an elevated platform.
 Her overall was ripped and some red stains covered it.
 A feathered saurian was applying some bandages.